Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 ​
 const sumAllNums = (...args) => {
   // console.log(arguments), arguments object not found in arrow function
-  // instead we use an a parameter followed by spread operator console.log(args)
+  // instead we use a parameter followed by spread operator (...) console.log(args)
 }